 Use Spaces required 1.
 Dwelling Two (2) per dwelling unit 2.
-Dwelling with medical or dental office Two (2) per dwelling unit, one (1) per employee plus four (4) 3.
-Dwelling with professional office Two (2) per dwelling unit, one (1) per employee plus two (2) 4.
+Dwelling with medical or dental office Two (2) per dwelling unit, one (1) per employee plu four (4) 3.
+Dwelling with professional office Two (2) per dwelling unit, one (1) per employee plu two (2) 4.
 Dwelling with home occupation Two (2) per dwelling unit plus one (1) 5.
 Temporary Farm Stands Minimum of four (4) 6.
 Theater, assembly hall or auditorium with fixed seats One (1) per three (3) seats 7.
 Other spaces of public assembly or recreation One (1) per six (6) legal occupants 8.
 Hotel or boarding, rooming or tourist home One (1) per guest sleeping room plus office and restaurant requirement where applicable.
 Meeting and conference rooms: one (1) per three (3) persons of design capacity 9.
-Convalescent or nursing home; hospital One (1) per three (3) beds 10.
-Bowling alley Three (3) per lane 11.
+Convalescent or nursing home; hospital One (1) per three (3) beds Bowling alley Three (3) per lane 11.
 Business offices and banks One (1) per two hundred and fifty (250) square feet of gross leasable area.
 (Effective 4/1/06) 12.
 Retail and personal service stores One (1) per two hundred and fifty (250) square feet of gross leasable area.
 (Effective 4/1/06) 13.
 Gasoline service station Minimum of five (5) spaces 14.
 School Twenty (20) plus one (1) per staff member.
-For 11 th and 12th grades or above, an additional one (1) per four (4) pupils.
-15. Restaurants One (1) per three (3) seats.
+For 11th and 12 th grades or above, an additional one (1) per four (4) pupils.
+Restaurants One (1) per three (3) seats.
 16. Physician's or dentist's office, clinics One (1) per doctor one (1) per employee and two (2) per examining room 17.
 Industrial uses including wholesale and storage Two (2) per each three (3) employees employed or intended to be employed on the largest shift when the capacity of building is in full use.
-18. 18.
-A drive-in window shall have at least five (5) waiting positions between the street line and said window for
+18. A drive-in window shall have at least five (5) waiting part cars approaching and at least one (1) waiting position to the control of the cont for cars leaving said window.
+Waiting spaces shall not